-Non-US customers will not receive any forms from Coinbase and must utilize their transaction history to inform their local tax obligation.
+Important: Non-US customers won’t receive any forms from Coinbase and must utilize their transaction history report to fulfill their local tax obligations.

 Where can I download my transaction history?

 Coinbase Taxes reflects your activity on Coinbase.com but doesn’t include Coinbase Pro activity.
 Visit the Statements section of Pro to download Pro transactions.